Katsu-alpha/ssh-tool/README.md

 ### Commands file syntax

 You can list the commands as below.
+Ssh-tool will run each command only once in order.
 ```
 show version
 show clock